• Facebook

 In reality, it consists of millions of microorganisms.
 Yeast converts sugars in the flour to alcohol and gases, the effect of which is to 'rise' the bread.

 The importance of yeast in the quality of bread must not be underestimated.
 If the yeast is 'dead' the dough will not rise.
-Yeast that has been kept for too long in supermarket shelves might not be in optimal condition.
+Yeast that has been kept for too long on supermarket shelves might not be in optimal condition.

 Breads.